AnubhavMishra22/Clock-Android-App-in-Java/README.md

 # Clock-Android-App-in-Java
-This Is an Android app with the functionality of Alarm made in Android Studio
+This Is an Android app with the functionality of an Alarm Clock, made in Android Studio